What is the CBG?

 CBG and cancer

-Thanks to its antioxidant and anti-inflammatory properties, cannabigerol can be a support in the fight against cancer A study presented in 2014 highlighted that CBG may be able to inhibit the growth of cancer cells.
-The administration of cannabigerol could prevent colorectal cancer.
-The study also shows that CBG may have anti-tumor capabilities, which means that the cannabinoid could be used not only for treatment, but also to prevent cancer in the future.
+Thanks to its antioxidant and anti-inflammatory properties, cannabigerol can support the fight against cancer.
+A study presented in 2014 highlighted that CBG may be able to inhibit the growth of cancer cells.
+Administration of cannabigerol could prevent colorectal cancer.
+The study also shows that CBG may have anti-tumor abilities, meaning the cannabinoid could be used not only for treatment, but also to prevent cancer in the future.

 CBG and glaucoma

-Cannabigerol is currently legal in France and in all European countries.
-Indeed, the European Union legislation defines that CBG products with THC values lower than 0.2% are legal and consumable.
+Cannabigerol is currently legal in France and all countries in Europe.
+Indeed, European Union legislation defines that CBG products with THC values below 0.2% are legal and consumable.

 How to choose CBG?

 The most popular cannabigerol products are CBG isolate, CBG oil and CBG crystals.
-Because cannabigerol offers more benefits, the majority of consumers buy it to improve their health and psychological well-being.
-When choosing CBG, it is important to look for unprocessed products such as broad spectrum or full spectrum.
+Because cannabigerol offers more benefits, the majority of consumers purchase it to improve their health and psychological well-being.
+In your choice of CBG, it is important to favor unprocessed products such as broad spectrum or full spectrum products.

 CBD flowers that we recommend for relaxation